Lakeside Wedding Venues in Italy: Crafting Your Glamorous Waterfront Celebration

 Can we have fireworks on the lake?

-Yes, but it requires a specific permit from the coast guard and the municipality.
-The barge must be positioned a safe distance offshore.
-Expect to budget minimum €3,000 for the show plus €1,000 for the barge rental and permits.
+Yes!
+However, it requires a specific permit from the coast guard and the municipality, and the launch barge must be positioned a safe distance offshore.
+Expect to budget a minimum of €3,000 for the show itself, plus approximately €1,000 for the barge rental and permits.

 Is Lake Como the only option?

-No. Lake Garda offers wider landscapes and often better value, though it is windier.
-Lake Maggiore is famous for its garden islands (Borromean Islands) which offer a very specific, aristocratic logistical format involving island hopping.
+Not at all.
+Lake Garda offers wider, dramatic landscapes and often better value, though it tends to be windier.
+Lake Maggiore is famous for its aristocratic garden islands (the Borromean Islands), which offer a very specific, enchanting logistical format involving island-hopping for your guests.